RE:View – Doppelganger

 Consequently, there were British film projects that should have had a lot more trouble getting money but didn’t.
 Like Doppelganger.

-I hadn’t really planned on April being Gerry and Sylvia Anderson month but in for a penny, in for a pound, and truth be said, I’ve found unexpected enjoyment in revisiting some of my childhood friends.
+I hadn’t really planned on April being Gerry anderson month but in for a penny, in for a pound, and truth be said, I’ve found unexpected enjoyment in revisiting some of my childhood friends.
 We are now moving past Anderson’s Supermarionation days.
-Doppelganger or as it is better known in the US, Journey to the Far Side of the Sun, was their one shot at the big brass ring.
+Doppelganger or as it is better known in the US, Journey to the Far Side of the Sun, was Gerry Anderson’s one shot at the big brass ring.

 This film is reflective of the prevalent science fiction tropes of the Sixties.
 The slightly psychedelic question of “How do I know what is real?” is a central question of this film.
 2001 had been released the year before, so its influence is minor, but it is there.
 Everyone knew it was coming for a while.
 In some ways, Doppelganger is more reminiscent of an episode of the Twilight Zone.
 This isn’t a surprise because it started life as a one-hour TV special.